collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What are Git and GitHub?

-GitHub is a website where users can store and work on code together.
-GitHub is built on the version control software Git.
+GitHub is a website built on the version control software Git.

 <!--
 GitHub Website Landing Page